 Reaching an agreement on the penalty for early termination can be the most difficult part of the negotiation, because it requires the parties, at a point when they are getting to know each other, to discuss what happens if disenchantment sets in.
 When one side argues for what amounts to severance, and the other side holds out for payment for a full term, the impasse can sometimes be broken by shortening the contract term so the unexpired term does not represent such a large burden.

-- Restrictive Covenants.
 In addition to confidentiality requirements, some companies require employees to agree not to engage in competitive activities during and after their employment.
 The subject of restrictive covenants is too complex for treatment in this newsletter.
-(Hoguet Newman & Regal, LLP would be happy to hear from you on this subject, or any other.)

 The lesson is simple; if it isn't written, don't count on it.